 Adorable DIY Coin Bank.
 Store your money in this adorable DIY coin bank!
 Your change will be safe in this sweet and simple cow-themed piggy bank!

 Easy Philly Cheesesteaks

 - Heat remaining 1 T of oil (or cooking spray) in pan.
 Add shaved beef and season with salt and pepper.
 Use a spatula or two wooden spoons to gently pull shaved beef apart and cook until no longer pink.
 Mix in onions.

 - Slice hoagie rolls lengthwise without completely slicing apart.
 Spread butter on the inside of each half.

-- Divide meat into two sections in your pan (or more depending on how many rolls you have).
+- Divide meat into sections in your pan, depending on how many rolls you have.
 Place 1-2 slices of cheese on top of each section of meat.
 Then, lay the open side of the roll face down on the cheese & meat for 1-2 minutes, or until butter and cheese have melted.
 Use one or two spatulas to gently flip over meat with roll onto a plate.
 Serve cheesesteaks with your side of choice.

 - Assemble your cheesesteak upside down in the pan.
-Use a spatula to flip assembled cheesesteaks over and onto you plate.
+Use a spatula or two to flip assembled cheesesteaks over and onto your plate.